VelzckC0D3/Budget_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks my Microverse Team and partners for helping me to get this done.
+- Special gratitude to the artist who provided the creative concepts for this project: [Gregorie Vella](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>